srfassihi/PyBer_Analysis/README.md

 ## Summary
 Below is a summary of the totals for each area: Urban, Suburban and Rural.
 It shows that riders in the rural areas have to pay on average ~$10 per ride more than their urban counterparts.
 This could be factored due to higher availability of drivers, larger population density, and shorter distances traveled in the urban areas.
 - Shorter distances can be attributed to availability of Public Transportation options such as buses and trains in those areas as well.
-Due to lack of access to these public resources most potential PyBer customers may be encouraged to provide their own transportation method.
+Due to lack of access to these public resources most potential PyBer customers may be encouraged to provide their own transportation method in non urban areas.
 - Lack of riders may also pose a problem for drivers as well which rely on the PyBer fares for their livelihood.
 PyBer can find ways to incentivize drivers in rural and suburban areas where there is a potential market.
 Further market analysis can be done to identify which specific cities are most suitable for these subsidies.
 ![Summary DataFrame](https://github.com/srfassihi/PyBer_Analysis/blob/e994fc5b32c6c37cd3e7795f854b919a36e0a73d/analysis/Summary%20df.png)